demian0311/demian0311.github.com/index.md

 ## Stand back, I'm a professional
 - Here's my [Resume](/resume.html) and I have a profile on [LinkedIn](http://www.linkedin.com/in/demian0311).
 - Some of my software is at [GitHub](https://github.com/demian0311).
-- I *just* started to put some slides up on [SlideShare](http://www.slideshare.net/demian0311).
-- This year I'm going to do more shows on the [NFJS Tour](http://www.nofluffjuststuff.com).

 ## Pearls of Wisdom
 <table class="posts">